 Putting Food By

 Canning, dehydrating, long term storage.
 Perhaps even references to quality products I’ve bought for long term storage.
 Some years ago, but not that many, much of this town was out of power for 2-3 weeks.
 I’ve lived through power outages back in my old suburban town in Connecticut as well.
 While I’ll have backups, it will be nice to not have to worry much about going anywhere… Plus, with farming and being relatively self-sufficient in New England, winter months don’t give you much in the way of good produce, unless you take action.
 Organization will be by preservation method.
+Gadgets at the end.

-Outbuildings and Farm Equipment
+Outbuildings and Larger Farm Equipment

 On the horizon… Potentially blocking my view??